vshsolutions/aws-code-deploy/README.md

 #### Step 8: Limiting Deploy Revisions per Bucket/Key

 This step ensures that applications with high revision/commit volume with unique filenames can remove old revisions to help limit the size of the container.
 Large teams can quickly fill S3 with multiple TBs/day depending on the projects.
 Since deployments typically don't need to store that many versions backwards, this step will ensure that only N revisions exist, removing oldest revisions upon deploy.

+> Note: If a limit is specified, the `ListObjects` IAM permission will need to be granted for the specific s3://bucket/(key).

 Environment Variables: